Questions about chemotherapy

-- Does my insurance cover chemo?
+- Does my insurance pay for chemo?
 If not, how will I pay for it?

-- Will I still be able to work (or go to school) during treatment?
+- Will I be able to work (or go to school) during treatment?

 Will I be able to work during treatment?

-During chemo, many people can keep doing the things they were doing, such as going to work or school.
-The side effects of chemo keep some people from their normal routines.
+During chemo, many people can keep doing the things they were doing every day, such as going to work or school.
+But the side effects of chemo keep some people from being able to do some things they used to do.
 Also, some treatments may need to be given in the hospital.

-If chemo affects your work or play, you may need to make some changes.
+If chemo means you can’t work or play like you used to, you may need to make some changes.
 One way to do this is to get your chemo late in the day or right before the weekend.
-This way it does not affect your daily routine as much.
+This way it may not affect your daily life as much.

-Federal and state laws may require your employer to allow flexible work hours during your treatment.
-If you’d like to know more about your rights at work, call your American Cancer Society toll free at 1-800-227-2345, or email us by clicking on the “Contact Us” button on www.cancer.org.
+Federal and state laws may say your employer has to allow you to change your work hours during treatment.
+If you’d like to know more about your rights at work, call your American Cancer Society toll free at 1-800-227-2345, or visit www.cancer.org, click on the “Contact Us” button, and email us.